 Another major biological explanation for greater variation among men than women in behavioural traits is sexual selection.
 This is especially relevant for personality as certain traits elevate the likelihood of reproducing.
 For example, more extraverted men tend to have more mating opportunities in some societies (Nettle, 2005).
-Similarly, there is evidence that consistent, above average levels of aggression elevate success during male-male competition (McGhee & Travis, 2010).
+Similarly, there is evidence that consistent, above average levels of aggression elevate success during male-male competition in non-human animals (e.g. killifish; McGhee & Travis, 2010).
 These behavioural traits are therefore sexually selected.
 Sexual selection is expected to result in condition-dependent expression of traits which should increase phenotypic variation (Rowe & Houle, 1996; Wolf et al., 2007).
 Indeed, there is evidence in humans that some traits under sexual selection show a greater sex difference in variability than other traits (Archer & Mehdikhani, 2003).
 It is therefore relevant that we found no moderating effect of sexual size dimorphism, which is a standard proxy for the level of sexual selection on males (Rohner, Blanckenhorn, & Puniamoorthy, 2016), on the sex difference in variation in personality in any of the animal taxa that we examined, including mammals.
 One explanation for our finding is that natural selection on females might lead to comparable directional selection.
 For example, females generally invest more than males in parental care (Janicke et al., 2016), and, in this context, there might therefore be equally strong selection on females as males to be aggressive.
 Similarly, in group living animals, females often establish social hierarchies where dominance is maintained through aggressive interactions (Kappeler, 2017).
 Additionally, we might find greater female variability, especially in traits like aggression or sociability, when measurements of personality assays overlap with reproductive periods.
 Another possible explanation for not finding greater male variability in personality in animals is that many of the measures of personality involve behaviours that are likely to be under similar natural selection in both sexes.
 For example, many animal personality traits affect survival, notably boldness, which is linked to anti-predator responses, and activity or exploration, which is linked to foraging.

 Of course, a lack of evidence for greater male variability in animals for personality traits does not preclude biological factors contributing towards greater male variation in a range of behavioural and allied traits in humans (Snell & Turner, 2018).
-Given that phylogeny (I2phylo) explained a large proportion of variance in sex-specific differences in personality variability in mammals it would be valuable to conduct a more focussed meta-analysis looking at sex-specific variability in behaviour in primates.
+Given that phylogeny (I2phylo) explained a large proportion of variance in sex-specific differences in personality variability in mammals it would be valuable to conduct a more focussed meta-analysis looking at sex-specific variability in behaviour in non-human primates.
 Nonetheless, our findings for animals, alongside the weak evidence for greater male variability in other traits (Reinhold & Engqvist, 2013; Tarka et al., 2018; Zajitschek et al., 2020), suggests that accepting evolutionary explanations for greater behavioural variability in men than women is premature.
 Greater attention needs to be paid to the possible role of social factors that might select for a wider range of developmental pathways in boys than girls yielding greater behavioural variability in men than women (Gray et al., 2019).

 Conclusions

-Overall, we find little evidence for widespread, consistent male-female differences in personality in animals, either for mean values or levels of variation.
+Overall, we find little evidence for widespread, consistent male-female differences in personality in non-human animals, either for mean values or levels of variation.
 Crucially, there is no evidence to support the ‘greater male variability’ hypothesis in any taxa for any of the five personality factors.
 Indeed, the only significant sex difference reveals greater variability among females than males for aggression in fishes.